 If your contracts are about six months or shorter, it might not be financially viable to incorporate a company, so a cheaper umbrella solution is just the right solution.

-No self-assessment required (unless you have other income)
+No self-assessment is required (unless you have other income)

-Because you work as an employee of the umbrella company, you don’t have to worry about completing a self-assessment return every year (unless you have other sources of income of course).
+Because you work as an umbrella company employee, you don’t have to worry about completing a self-assessment return every year (unless you have other sources of income, of course).
 Here is a recent article we wrote about the topic.

 Insurance cover included